-Yonder Phone Pouches
+Yondr Phone Pouches

 MSB believes cell phones have great utility, however, we have also found that learning and social behavior improve drastically when students are fully engaged with their teachers and classmates.
-Additionally, studies have shown cell phones usage at night can lead to a number of concerning outcomes including trouble falling asleep and/or reduced sleep.
-In order to improve teaching and learning along with restful hours in Residential.
-MSB uses a system called Yonder.
+Additionally, studies have shown cell phones usage at night can lead to a number of concerning outcomes, including trouble falling asleep and/or reduced sleep.
+In order to improve teaching and learning along with restful hours in Residential MSB uses a system called Yondr.

 The Yondr Program employs a simple, lockable pouch that stores a cellphone.
 Every student will secure their phone in a personal Yondr pouch by 7:45 AM each morning or upon arrival at school.
 Students will maintain possession of their phones and will not use them until their pouches are opened at the end of the school day.
 Students will have access to their phones in the dorm until lights out.
-At lights out cell phones will be placed in their pouches until morning wake-up at which time they may unlock their pouch until class time.
-Students are required to bring their Yondr pouch to and from school each day and are responsible for their pouch at all times.
-Yond pouches will be used overnight during school sports trips and field trips.
+At lights out cell phones will be placed in their pouches until morning wake up at which time, they may unlock their pouch to and from school each day and are responsible for their pouch at all times.
+Yondr pouches will be used overnight during school sports trips and field trips.
 Willful destruction of a pouch will be considered vandalism as defined by the Student Code of Conduct.